 - What could you do to help a particular group of people in your community?

-- Choose three other video clips summarising some of M&S's achievements towards Plan A commitments so far (follow the 2012 Manifesto Video link at bottom of page) then in groups discuss which ones affect you the most, either directly or indirectly, and why?
+- Choose three other video clips summarising some of M&S's achievements towards Plan A commitments so far (follow the 2012 Manifesto Video in Supporting Links) then in groups discuss which ones affect you the most, either directly or indirectly, and why?

 - What do you think M&S should do next, once all the 180 Plan A commitments have been achieved?

 Fair Trade - KS3 Citizenship, KS3 Geography:

 - What is meant by a 'developing country'?
 How many can you name, and where in the world are the majority of them?

 - What do you think are the main features of a 'developed' country and why?

 - Apart from cotton, what other raw materials can be certified as 'Fair Trade', and which countries do they come from? (you can check your answers on the Fair Trade Foundation website, see Supporting Links)

 - How many different people, groups or organisations do you think are involved in the supply chain of goods sold in large shops like M&S today?